mingboi95/volatility_nlp/README.md

 **README**
 - `code` is our final code for modelling
 - `scrape_twitter` is our code for scraping Twitter data
 - Demo folder contains our deliverable, with `demo` showing how to utilise the code for your own needs.
-Please ensure all files other files in the folder are in the same directory as `demo`, and the environment is setup with `environments.yml` or `requirements.txt` Crucially, Theano backend for Keras must be enabled.
+Please ensure all other files in the folder are in the same directory as `demo`, and the environment is setup with preferably `environments.yml` or `requirements.txt`.
+Crucially, Theano backend for Keras must be enabled.